-Solvang is located in Santa Ynez Valley and is part of Santa Barbara County.
+Solvang is a Danish Village in California and is located in the Santa Ynez Valley and is part of Santa Barbara County.
 It was founded in 1911 by 3 Danish educators.

 Top 20 Things to do in Solvang, California:

-We also noticed plenty of rooftops with storks on them – part of the Danish tradition of warding off lightning and bringing in good fortune.
+While you stroll the streets of Solvang, look up the roofs where you’ll see rooftops with storks on them – part of the Danish tradition of warding off lightning and bringing in good fortune.

-Visiting Solvang for a getaway will make you feel like you’re in Europe.
+A trip to Solvang California will make you feel like you’re in Europe.
 It is after all the Danish Capital of America.

-Solvang has four wooden windmills within four blocks and 1 additional windmill in a residential area.
+Find the four wooden Solvang windmills within four blocks and 1 additional windmill in a residential area.
 Use the Solvang Windmill Address below to locate all 5.

-- Solvang Windmill #1: 436 Alisal Rd, Solvang, CA 93463 – This Solvang windmill houses Solvang Flavors – a gelato shop where I had a really good chocolate hazelnut (Nutella) gelato.
+#1: 436 Alisal Rd. – This Solvang windmill houses Solvang Flavors – a gelato shop where I had a really good chocolate hazelnut (Nutella) gelato.
 It is located beside Solvang Bakery.

-- Solvang Windmill #5: Old Mill Road, Solvang, CA 93462 – This windmill is located in a residential area of Solvang.
+#5: Old Mill Road – This windmill is located in a residential area of Solvang.
 You will see it on the left side if you’re traveling north to get into the Danish village.
 It is located before Mission Santa Inez.

 Another Danish icon in Solvang is the Little Mermaid Fountain.
 It is a 1/2 size bronze replica of Denmark’s famous “Little Mermaid” statue.
 It’s been around since 1976 and is the only one authorized by heirs of the sculptor Edvard Eriksen who created the original which is located in the Copenhagen Harbor until today.